eShopWorld/strada/README.md

 The configuration file determines where and how data models are intercepted and uploaded.
 Below are explanations of each configuration property

 ##### UriSegmentName
 URI segment that you would like to intercept.
 E.g., given the following URI: `http://www.myapp/api/accounts?id=1`, setting `UriSegmentName` to "_accounts_" allows the component to intercept HTTP calls to the _accounts_ URI segment.
-This property applies to [implicit](#implicit-mode) mode only.
+This property applies to [Implicit](#implicit-mode) mode only.

 ##### AllowedHttpMethods
 HTTP methods associated with `UriSegmentName` that you would like to intercept.
 E.g., specifying a value of `POST`, associated with `UriSegmentName` _accounts_,  will intercept all HTTP POST calls to the _accounts_ URI segment.
 You must individually specify each HTTP method that you would like to intercept.
-This property applies to [implicit](#implicit-mode) mode only.
+This property applies to [Implicit](#implicit-mode) mode only.

 ##### AllowedHttpHeaders
 HTTP headers that you would like to read on data model interception.
 These headers will be persisted to GCP along with the data model.